 Whether for building, bridge, or road network, LandScope produces accurate and reliable survey information and our team are on hand to provide guidance and recommendations on the survey methodology best suited to your project.
 Discover a wide range of useful information with our 3D laser building surveys and more.

 WHAT IS BIM?

 Building Information Modelling (BIM) is a process for generating, storing, and managing digital information for all objects and elements of a building or structure throughout its life.
 BIM allows multiple stakeholders to collaborate on the planning, design, and construction of infrastructure within one intelligent 3D model and can span into the operation and management of the building once construction has been completed.

-The information within a BIM model is shared through a collaborative online space known as a Common Data Environment (CDE) and can be used throughout all stages of a building’s life from inception through to operation, renovation, and even demolition.
+Methods such as 3D laser building surveys capture data and the information within a BIM model is then shared through a collaborative online space known as a Common Data Environment (CDE) and can be used throughout all stages of a building’s life from inception through to operation, renovation, and even demolition.